iqra2306/NewsWave/README.md

 ---

 ## Usage

-- Select your country from the dropdown to see news specific to that region.
 - Filter news articles by categories such as Business, Technology, Health, and more.
 - Click on any article to read the full story on its original source.